calhewitt/flight-data/README.md

 MightyFlight
 ============

 MightyFlight is a web app which visualises the air routes from a given airport in the world, using open data and the Google Maps Api.
-A working copy of the project is hosted at http://www.mightyflight.tk/, and this repository contains all of the files necessary for a full version of the app to run.
+This repository contains all of the files necessary for a full version of the app to run.
 Once downloaded and installed on a web server running PHP, the software will work out of the box, without any need for databases etc.

 License
 -------